 County Clare is renowned for its traditional music and dance, and many a happy evening can be spent soaking up the atmosphere in a local pub.
 Carmody’s pub has music every Friday night, and there's Set Dancing in Morrissey’s pub throughout the year.

-If it’s a meal out that you fancy, Naughton’s Steak and Seafood and The Long Dock Pub and Restaurant are both modern restaurants with an old-fashioned charm.
+If it's a meal out that you fancy, there are a few you can visit.
+Naughton’s Steak and Seafood and The Long Dock Pub and Restaurant are modern restaurants with an old-fashioned charm.
 As you might expect from the seaside location, both do delicious fish and seafood.